mulcmu/Marlin_2.1.x/QQSP/README.md

   **Note**: After choosing your binary, remove the "SCWTPULR-" header or rename the file to "Robin_mini.bin" for QQS, place it on your SD card, insert your SD card into the printer and power on your printer.

-  *With GD32 chip, the rename is "Robin_nano.bin"
+-* With GD32 chip, the rename is "Robin_nano.bin"

   After the flash and to configure and prepare your printer, please follow the steps on the Wiki =>